What is the AMEND Hardship Fund?

 Who can apply?

-The Hardship Fund is available to members of AMEND only (join for free here).
+The Hardship Fund is available only to members of AMEND, ACC Support UK and Phaeo Para Support UK (join for free here).

 Typically, funding may be provided to members who are: